pixelstorm/coding_guidelines_custom_builds/README.md

 # Best Practices and Coding Standards for custom builds

-1. No inline code in the wordpress text editor of custom fields, no code is to be exposed to the client in the backend.
+1. Develop using php 7 and above
-1. No “cowboy coding”.
-All code and design changes are carried out on a local testing server first before implementing on staging or live website.
+1. No inline code, no code is to be exposed to the client in the admin area.
 1. Use inline svgs for icons and logos
-1. Develop locally
+1. Develop locally before implementing on staging or live site
 1. Develop using reusable modular components
 [usable component guide](https://github.com/pixelstorm/coding_guidelines_reusable_components)